gjbkz/rollup-plugin-embed-css/readme.md

 - `processOptions`: An object which passed to [postcss.parse](http://api.postcss.org/postcss.html#.parse) or [processor.process](http://api.postcss.org/Processor.html#process).
 - `mangle`: Boolean.
 See the mangler section below.
 - `base`: String.
 See the mangler section below.
+- `classesOnly`: Boolean.
+If it is true, a CSS file exports classes as default export.
+Otherwise, `{classes, properties}` is exported.
 - `mangler`: Function(String *id*, String *className*) → String.
 See the mangler section below.
 If it is set, the `mangle` and `base` options are ignored.
 - `dest`: String.
 If it exists, the CSS code is written to options.dest.
 Otherwise, the CSS code is embedded into script.